3RFUNn/Troll-Lair-Cave-Generator/README.md

             *   Region visualization logic within `OnDrawGizmos` (coloring identified floor regions).
             *   Map analysis logic (`AnalyzeMap`).
         *   Refining and debugging existing code segments (e.g., ensuring correct map bounds checks, optimizing loops where suggested).
-        *   Generating helper methods like `GetWorldPosition`.
-        *   Generating this README.md file based on the code and requirements provided.
-    *   The AI was provided with the base code, the assessment requirements, the design brief, and specific requests for feature implementation or code modification.
-The final code is a result of this iterative process.